Jasdoge/Djukebox/setup_config.md

 # Configuring your Djukebox

+**Update 2016-03-26**: If you run from localhost, the QR code will get the wrong address.
+Unless you have access to a domain to link it to, you will need to use the full IP in the address bar, like 192.168.0.199.
+I have updated the guide with how to get your local IP.

 Here's a quick way of setting things up.
 There are obviously lots of different ways of doing this, but I'll start with the easiest way possible:

 :pencil2: :dog2: **config.php**